jacomyal/typology/README.md

 Contributions are welcome.
 Please be sure to add and pass unit tests if relevant before submitting any code.

 To setup the project, just install npm dependencies with `npm install` and run tests with `npm test`.

+## Code style

+We use prettier for the code style, with its default setup.
+It is plugged as a precommit hook, so you don't have to worry about it.

+Also, as an internal convention, please:

+ - Write `__myVar` for any global private variable
+ - Write `_myVar` for any instance private variable
+ - Write `myVar` any local variable

 ## License